Voter Registration Deadline for the 2020 General Election

 If you do not have such a number, you must provide the last four digits of your Social Security number on your registration form.

 If you do not have either of those numbers, you must include a photocopy of alternate identification with your registration form.
+Your name and current residence address must be on your proof of ID.
 Examples include:

 - Valid photo identification

 - Paycheck stub

 - Bank statement

 When do I need to re-register to vote?

 You do not need to re-register to vote for every election.
 Your voter registration record is maintained from election to election.
 You do need to re-register to vote when:

 - You move or change your mailing address.
 Even if you move from one unit to another in the same building, you must re-register.

 - You wish to change your party affiliation.

 How can I find out if I am already registered to vote in Oregon?